 Time of Sale; Public Auction

 The judgment debtor's real property interest, which has been levied upon under an execution delivered to the sheriff (or which was subject to the lien of the judgment at the time of such delivery), will be sold by the sheriff.
-The levy takes place between the fifty-sixth (56th) and the sixty-third (63rd) day after the first publication of a copy of the notice of sale.
+The sale itself, which is conducted at a public auction, must take place between the fifty-sixth (56th) and the sixty-third (63rd) day after the first publication of the notice of sale.

 Note: If the property is situated in more than one county, it may be sold in a county in which any part is situated, unless the court orders otherwise.